dmccreary/circuits/docs/glossary.md

 #### Ohm's Law

-A fundamental relationship stating that the voltage across a conductor equals the product of the current flowing through it and its resistance (V = IR).
+A fundamental relationship stating that the voltage across a conductor equals the product of the current flowing through it and its resistance.
+The formula for Ohm's Law is:

+$$
+V = IR
+$$

+where:

+- $V$ is the voltage measured in volts
+- $I$ is the current measured in amps
+- $R$ is the resistance measured in ohms

+#### Operating Point

+The steady-state condition of an electronic device or circuit characterized by specific values of voltage, current, or other relevant parameters under normal operating conditions.

+The operating point represents the point on the device's characteristic curve where it functions as intended without any input signal or external influence.

 #### Operational Amplifier